hubmapconsortium/ingest-validation-tools/docs/scrnaseq/README.md

 | pattern (regular expression) | `10\.17504/.*` |

 ### `library_layout`
-Whether the library was generated for single-end or paired end sequencing
+Whether the library was generated for single-end or paired end sequencing.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `library_adapter_sequence`
-Adapter sequence to be used for adapter trimming
+Adapter sequence to be used for adapter trimming.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `library_id`
 An id for the library.
-The id may be text and/or numbers
+The id may be text and/or numbers.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `is_technical_replicate`
-Is the sequencing reaction run in repliucate, TRUE or FALSE
+Is the sequencing reaction run in repliucate, TRUE or FALSE.

 | constraint | value |
 | --- | --- |